mactul/requests.c/README.md

         - `const char* content_length = req_get_header_value(handler, "content-length");` will set the number of bytes of the response in the string content_length, or NULL if the server does not provide this information.
     - returns NULL if the header is not in the server response.
     - **Warning !** If you have to modify the string returned, copy it in a new buffer.

+- `short int req_get_status_code(RequestsHandler* handler);`
+    - This will return the server response code, you can usually check if this code is >= 400 to know if there is an error. (see http status code for more information)

 - Documentation in progress...